The Andover Community

 - The show starts at 7:00PM & ends 9:30PM.

 - Open Mic musicians play 2 songs or ten minutes - whichever is shorter.

-- Join us on the 3rd Friday of every month.
+- Join us on the 3rd Friday of the month, September through June.

 Our Upcoming Shows:

 September 15, 2017

 Dave Sherman sings about real life experiences - family, faith, work, winning the Publisher's Clearing House and Duct Tape!
 Dave walks his audiences through a lifetime of creative writing.
 He escorts his audiences from Mayberry to see Andy and Barney, to Alaska to witness the Gold Rush and to a hospital corridor to hear a baby girl being born.

 Dave's songs include hard-driving blues and laid-back folk tunes.
 His songs are wrapped around a voice that is as much a part of the Mississippi Delta as cotton fields and paddle wheels.
 He has shared the stage with such acts as with The Nitty Gritty Dirt Band, Blood Sweat & Tears, Livingston Taylor … and Preston.